tap349/tap349.github.io/_posts/2016-10-03-macos-configuration.md

   this script:

-  - creats symlinks for all config files and directories
+  - creates symlinks for all config files and directories
   - copies fonts into _~/Library/Fonts/_
 - `mkdir ~/dev` and git clone all repos
 - Battery: Show percentage